cvbenur/advent-of-code/README.md

 Welcome, this is the repository where I store my writeups for the [Advent of Code](https://adventofcode.com/) challenges.

-They are sorted by year, and by day.
+They are sorted by year, and then by day.
 Happy digging.

 ## 📅 Runs (by year)